probcomp/crosscat/index.rst

-..
-BayesDB documentation master file, created by sphinx-quickstart on Wed Jul 31 12:25:08 2013.
+.. crosscat documentation master file, created by sphinx-quickstart on Wed Jul 31 12:25:08 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to BayesDB's documentation!
+Welcome to crosscat's documentation!
 ===================================

 Contents: